karnowski/pairhost/README.md

     # up will resume a down pairhost, but if none will create one
     pairhost up

+    # ssh will resume a down pairhost, then SSH to it
+    pairhost ssh

     # all future commands will affect the given instance
     pairhost attach instance-id